Zack Moss Player Prop Bets for NFL Week 12 | Buffalo vs. New Orleans 11/25/2021

 Season Stats

-- The Bills, who rank sixth in the NFL in points scored, have dropped back to pass 60.7% of the time while running the football 39.3% of the time.
+- The Bills, who rank sixth in the NFL in points scored, have attempted a pass 60.7% of the time while opting for the ground attack 39.3% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Moss' matchup with the Saints.